 These three ratios are included in the consolidated Obermatt Safety Rank.
 The higher it is, the less problematic the ratios between financing risk and company size.

 How much can we rely on the Safety Rank?
 The answer is "a lot.''
 The problems that could mislead safety ranks are relatively minor.
 This is for the simple reason that companies' accounting standards want to represent all debts as accurately as possible.
 The aspect of safety is the most important thing in accounting.
 Therefore, the information on the balance sheet is quite reliable.

 However, there is a situation where our Obermatt Safety Ranks do not always provide the right picture.
 This is the case when a company decides not to sell its products but to offer them for leasing.
 As a result, no cash income is generated on these products; instead, money must be raised to make the products available to customers.
 This increases debt.
 At the same time, however, the credit balances against the customers increase, so that the problem hardly matters anymore.

 At Obermatt, we try to isolate such situations and only compare companies with similar business models.
 But it is not always easy to exactly identify the leasing businesses.
 So it may happen that we don't recognize it, which means that the Safety Rank is lower than it should actually be.
-This is also the reason why I have bought shares with a low security rank - in these cases, I knew the reason and disregarded it because I wasn’t worried about it.
+This is also the reason why Dr. Stern bought shares with a low security rank - in these cases, he knew the reason and disregarded it because he wasn’t worried about it.

-For me personally, the Safety Rank is the second most important rank at Obermatt.
-For the valuation of a share I start with the Value Rank because I don't want to buy shares that are too expensive - they should be as cheap as possible.
-But in the next step, my focus is on the Safety Rank, especially when the economy is not that stable.
-And finally, I look at the Growth Rank and the company itself.
-I judge its future.
+For him personally, the Safety Rank is the second most important rank at Obermatt.
+For the valuation of a share he starts with the Value Rank because he doesn't want to buy shares that are too expensive - they should be as cheap as possible.
+But in the next step, his focus is on the Safety Rank, especially when the economy is not that stable.
+And finally, he looks at the Growth Rank and the company itself.
+He judges its future.
 As you can see, safety is quite important when investing.